andreasbalevik/hugo-fjordapartments.com/content/leiligheter/_index.en.md

   alt: apartment central balcony family single room double room furnished

 - title: Holmen 19A (4 peoples)
+  desc: "New apartment in Balestrand center for 4 people.
+2 bedrooms, (optional if you want single beds or double bed).
+Travel cot available.
+One extra guest in the extra bed.
-  desc: New apartment in the center of Balestrand for 4 persons.
-On street level.
-Suitible for wheelchairs.
-The apartment has a large balcony with an amazing view, several seating areas.
+The apartment has a large balcony with several seats.
 Internet.
-50 meters to grocery store, restaurant / pub, aquarium, tourist information, kayak rental and courses, ribs tours.
-Ferry boat to and from Bergen, and further into the fjord to Flåm.
-Great hiking opportunities in the mountains with many hiking trails in the area.
+50 meters to grocery store, restaurant / pub, aquarium, tourist information, kayak rental and Ribs tours.
+Ferry boat to and from Bergen, and further inland to Flåm.
+Great hiking opportunities in the mountains with many hiking trails in the area."

   images:
     - /images/IMG_6391.jpeg
     - /images/apartment_19a_slide1.jpg